 "But what I really expect to come out of this partnership, I want everyone that has a phone to go buy companion glasses to go along with it,” Amon added.

 The CEO referenced Facebook-parent Meta's Ray-Ban smart glasses, which look like regular shades but are wirelessly linked to a smartphone and have an in-built camera.
-On top of that, they have a voice assistant powered by Meta's Llama artificial intelligence model.
+On top of that, they have a voice assistant powered by Meta's Llama Artificial Intelligence model.

 Qualcomm has also made mixed reality a key target area, as it diversifies its business beyond smartphones.
 The company has a chip called the Snapdragon AR1 Gen 1, designed for smart glasses.